As a dog owner there is every chance that, at some point, you have spoiled your dog with a human type treat and, maybe this is a frequent event.

 Below are the most popular and standard varieties of fruits which are toxic or compatible with canines.

 Grapes: Toxic for dogs.
-Even single grape may be toxic
+Avoid at all costs.
+Even single grape may be toxic.

 Raspberry: Suitable for dogs.
 In moderation, raspberries are good for canines, especially for senior dogs, as they can help with joint problems.

 BlackBerry: Suitable for dogs.
 Blackberries are full of vitamin E and antioxidants and can rarely be given to your dogs.

 Strawberry: Suitable for dogs.
 Strawberries are low in calories and act as an excellent option for a low-calorie dog treat.